-- All cells in the table

-- The selected cells only

-- The complete column or columns containing the selected cells, or
+- All cells in the table - The selected cells only - The complete column or columns containing the selected cells, or - The complete row or rows containing the selected cells

+Define the

+degree of

+shading on

-The complete row or rows containing the selected cells Define the degree of shading on the cell color Select the cells to act on and select the option 'Document-Edit > Paragraph > Table > Cell Shading'.
+the cell color

+Select the cells to act on and select the option 'Document-Edit > Paragraph > Table > Cell Shading'.

 The 'Cell Shading Parameters' dialog displays, in which you type the shading percentage.

 Shading is the intensity of the cell background color, expressed as a percentage, and is uniform across the selected cells.
 If the cells have no colored background, a shading of 0% is white.
 For colored backgrounds, 0% is the color initially set.
 In all cases, a shading of 100% is black.

-You can apply the setting to: All cells in the table The selected cells only The complete column or columns containing the selected cells, or Define the background color of the Select the cells to act on and select the option 'Document-Edit > Paragraph > Table > Cell Color'.
+You can apply the setting to:

+- All cells in the table - The selected cells only - The complete column or columns containing the selected cells, or - The complete row or rows containing the selected cells

+Define the background color of the cell

+Select the cells to act on and select the option 'Document-Edit > Paragraph > Table > Cell Color'.